 the short version

-this is still a comparatively short policy: most of what sol pbc makes runs on your hardware and never reaches us, and our one hosted service is a relay that can't see what flows through it. but now that we operate a paid service, this policy discloses in full what that service collects and who processes it.
+most of what sol pbc makes runs on your hardware and never reaches us, and our hosted services either can't see what flows through them (the relay) or hold only encrypted blocks they have no key to (the operated backup). this policy discloses in full what our services see and how they're processed.

 who we are